Our latest finds

 You won’t find Deramakot in a guidebook or on a map.
 One of the first FSC-certified forestry reserves, Deramakot is a mixed dipterocarp rainforest that’s been managed as a sustainable commercial project since the 1990s.

-A flagship reserve, its aim is to show how sustainable logging can minimise its impact on rainforest ecology and produce low-volume, high-quality (and high-priced) timber.
+A flagship reserve, its aim is to show how sustainable logging can minimize its impact on rainforest ecology and produce low-volume, high-quality (and high-priced) timber.
 Trees are carefully selected and removed in a way that limits impact on the surrounding forest.
 The aim is to use this as a blueprint to halt deforestation across Borneo.

 The stewardship of the forest has worked — it rustles with wildlife.
 The list of sightings is huge, with civets, leopard cats, langurs and macaques common.
 You may see tarsiers, slow lorises, orangutans and elephants (you’re almost guaranteed to see their dung at any rate).
 It’s also become the best place in Borneo to spot the clouded leopards, although you need luck on your side.